The NSW Schoolhouse Museum is usually staffed five days a week during school terms. It is open to the public by appointment.

 For adult groups there is a toilet within the museum.
 No refreshments are available but there are cafes and restaurants within walking distance in Cox’s Road.

 Pen and ink sets and reproduction copy books are available for sale.
 For school groups these need to be ordered prior to the visit.
-Email us or fax the Order form.
+Email us your order.

 Enquiries and bookings